 Best way to prevent condensation is to perform spot checks at least twice a year.
 Keep your eye out for any evidence of moisture, mold, or discolorations.

 It’s no surprise that snow on a rooftop can cause problems.
-Ice dams form when a house heats the bottom layers of the roof except for the eaves.
-The melting water refreezes at the edge of the roof (because the eaves are cold), so water goes under the shingles and freezes.
-This creates an ice dam at the edge of your roof.
-Ice dams can damage your shingles, ceilings, and floors.
-The collection and infiltration of water can also create mold.
+Ice dams form when the heat inside your house rises to the attic causing the snow on your roof to melt.
+The melting snow refreezes at the edge of the roof resulting in water making its way under the shingles and freezes.
+This creates ice dams at the edge of your roof leading to water intrusion in your attic, ceilings, and walls.

 Signs Your Roof is Failing